 There is a long list of different programs for emigrating to Canada, including Express Entry, Startup Visa, and Provincial Nominees.

 However, the best program for retiring in Canada for someone who won’t be working is to go through the Family Sponsorship program or Investor program.
+It may be a good idea to consult with a lawyer to help guide you through the programs and requirements.

 What visas do I need to retire in Canada?

 There is no Canadian retirement visa option.
-Obtaining a visa for retiring in Canada is a complicated affair that doesn’t follow a straightforward process.
+Obtaining a visa for retiring in Canada is a complicated process that isn’t straightforward.
+As such, most US citizens retiring to the country:

 Are dual citizens of the US and Canada